Jeff Woolf…Holography, MicroMap, and the Morpher Helmet

 MicroMap produced cards for Ordnance Survey, the Automobile Association, USGS and Michelin.
 In addition, MicroMap has been used by the SAS for bomb disposal and survival information.

 Jeff Woolf had a severe bicycle accident on the road in Hampstead, London and believes because he wore a helmet, it saved his life.
 So he performed a survey where he learned the majority of cyclists were riding without helmets.
 This survey found that most cyclists said that they didn’t use one because they felt that they were too cumbersome to carry around all day.
 As a result, Jeff designed a helmet that folds flat and more portable.
-Finally, the Morpher Helmet was the result.
+Finally, the Morpher Helmet was the result of research, imagination, dreams, engineering, blood, sweat, and tears.